SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### data

-<data> represents things that have a machine-readable translation
-<time> represents a time/date/duration.
+‹data› represents things that have a machine-readable translation ‹time› represents a time/date/duration.

 ##### Lists